microsoft/AL-Go/Scenarios/SelfHostedGitHubRunner.md

 `"runs-on"` is used for all jobs, which doesn't build/test your app.
 This is jobs that doesn't require a lot of machine power, jobs which doesn't require a docker container.
 AL-Go for GitHub supports using ubuntu-latest for runs-on, which are faster and cheaper than windows-latest (which is the default).
 There are many jobs running in parallel using these runners and we do not recommend using self-hosted runners for this type of jobs.

-`"githubRunner"` is used for build/test jobs.
-This is jobs, which requires more memory, jobs which require a container.
-We do recommend self-hosted runners for these jobs if you want to increase build performance.
+`"githubRunner"` is used for build/test jobs, which require more memory and a container.

 ## Additional info on build performance